 Unlike child support, spousal support (alimony) is discretionary, and the court determines the amount.
 No standard calculation is used, meaning that a CCL attorney is necessary for addressing alimony matters and amounts awarded which vary by county and by a judge.

-At The Law Offices of Charlotte Christian and Associates, we support you in finding creative solutions to the challenging problems presented in alimony issues.
+At Charlotte Christian Law, we support you in finding creative solutions to the challenging problems presented in alimony issues.

 Call us at (256) 859-7277 or contact us online to set up an initial consultation concerning spousal support with our divorce attorney.
 We provide family law representation throughout the state and have law offices in Huntsville & Birmingham, Alabama.